hal3/cl1f19umd/README.md

 ___
 ## Course Project

 A substantial portion of your coursework is a team-based project.
-You will work in teams of four or five students.
+You will work in teams.
 We highly recommend interdisciplinary teams are; and because diverse teams often produce better outcomes than homogenous teams, we encourage you to reach out and work with people who aren't (yet) your friends.
 As a team, you will complete a project of your choosing throughout the semester.
 The topic of the course project is **open-ended**, though it must fulfill certain requirements (most notably, relevance to natural language processing or computational linguistics).
 This is your opportunity to put your NLP/CL knowledge to use in a project of your choosing.

 There are several *deliverables* for the course project, with associated grade percentages:
 - P1: Project brainstorming, pitch, and feedback (5%)